 Am I engaged full-time in living the Christian life — even in the ordinary events of daily life?

-The disciples of John and of the Pharisees were accustomed to fast.
-People came to Jesus and objected, “Why do the disciples of John and the disciples of the Pharisees fast, but your disciples do not fast?”
-Jesus answered them, “Can the wedding guests fast while the bridegroom is with them?
-As long as they have the bridegroom with them they cannot fast.
-But the days will come when the bridegroom is taken away from them, and then they will fast on that day.
-No one sews a piece of unshrunken cloth on an old cloak.
-If he does, its fullness pulls away, the new from the old, and the tear gets worse.
-Likewise, no one pours new wine into old wineskins.
-Otherwise, the wine will burst the skins, and both the wine and the skins are ruined.
-Rather, new wine is poured into fresh wineskins.”
+The disciples of John approached Jesus and said, “Why do we and the Pharisees fast much, but Your disciples do not fast?”
+Jesus answered them, “Can the wedding guests mourn as long as the bridegroom is with them?
+The days will come when the bridegroom is taken away from them, and then they will fast.
+No one patches an old cloak with a piece of unshrunken cloth, for its fullness pulls away from the cloak and the tear gets worse.
+People do not put new wine into old wineskins.
+Otherwise the skins burst, the wine spills out, and the skins are ruined.
+Rather, they pour new wine into fresh wineskins, and both are preserved.”

 SOURCE: “366 Days with the Lord 2020,” ST. PAULS, 7708 St. Paul Rd., SAV, Makati City (Phils.); Tel.: 632-895-9701; Fax 632-895-7328; E-mail: firstname.lastname@example.org; Website: http://www.stpauls.ph.